gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-40-toc-players-first-when-adding-to-game
+Show the toc players sorted by name, then a separator, then the other players sorted by name when adding a player to a game.

+Version 2.7

 ## step-39-web-sockets-for-real
 Using the older stompjs library to listen to the web socket to get the clock.